danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-03-numeric-string-representation.md

 ## Creating a shared extension

 If we look at `String(format:,)`, we can see that it takes a list of `CVarArg` arguments.
-It turns out that this is a protocol that is implemented by all the types above.
+It turns out that this is a protocol that is implemented by all the numeric types above.

-We could thus make the extension above more general:
+We could thus make the extension above more general by applying it to `CVarArg` instead:

 ```swift
 public extension CVarArg {